dachshund-ncu/simpleSingleDishDataReductor/README.md

 Designed to work with data, obtained from 32m NCU radio telescope autocorrelator (in frequency-switch mode).
 It makes use of the QT interface and pyqtgraph plotting library to interactively visualize the data.

 ### Requirements ###
+Bear in mind, that this package requires AT LEAST python 3.8

 - PySide2